swatlab/crash-inducing/Readme.md

 	https://developer.mozilla.org/en-US/docs/Mozilla/Developer_guide/Source_Code/Mercurial

 ###Reference###
 1. Le An and Foutse Khomh.
 An Empirical Study of Highly-impactful Bugs in Mozilla Projects.
-In _Proceedings of the 2015 IEEE International Conference on Software Quality, Reliability and Security (QRS)_.
+In _Proceedings of the 2015 IEEE International Conference on Software Quality, Reliability and Security (QRS 2015)_.
 2. Le An and Foutse Khomh.
 An Empirical Study of Crash-inducing Commits in Mozilla Firefox.
 In _Proceedings of the 11th International Conference on Predictive Models and Data Analytics in Software Engineering (PROMISE 2015)_.

 ###For any questions###